Thattekere

-Tattekere is a village in Kanakapura taluk in Ramanagara district, 40 km away from Bangalore.
-It has a population of 1293 in 2011.
+Tattekere is a village in Kanakapura taluk in Bengaluru South district, 40 km away from Bengaluru.
+It had a population of 1,293 in 2011.
 The village derives its name from a lake there which is a picnic spot, "tatte" means plate and "kere" means lake in native Kannada language.

 A Mahadeshwara temple is there in the village on west side of the Tattekere lake, situated in elephant corridor of Bannerghatta National Park and it is a birdwatching place.
 Another tourist attraction Muthyalamaduvu is nearby.